pokepark/PokemonRaidBot/README.md

 After any upgrade you need to make sure to change the bot version in your config.json as that version is used for comparison against the latest bot version in the `VERSION` file.

 Updates to the config file are NOT checked automatically.
-Therefore always check for changes to the config.json.example and add new config variables to your own config.json then too!
+Therefore always check for changes to the config.json.example and add any new config variables you want to override to your own config.json.
+Most new variables should get added to defaults-config.json so you'll get the new default automatically on update.

 # Development